“I’ll create my own legacy”

 So what about every artist’s dream of being discovered?
 Gerhartz is not afraid to speak her mind on that point either: “Personally, I say just get to work!” she says.
 “You are going to waste your life if you’re waiting for someone to find you and tell you how wonderful you are.
 Not me.
 I’ll create my own legacy.”

-Gerhartz currently lives in Nashville, has a new album coming out early 2019.
+Gerhartz currently lives in Nashville, and her latest project Hold On released in January 2019.
 Her music is available everywhere.